 These Games also marked the debut of judo.
 The sport was dropped for the 1968 Mexico City Games but returned in 1972 with uninterrupted competition since.

-Some of you might remember Don Schollander who became the first Olympic Swimmer to win four gold medals (two individual and two relays) in a single Olympic Games and the first American to accomplish the feat since Jesse Owens in 1936.
+Some of you might remember Don Schollander who became the first Olympic Swimmer to win four gold medals (two individual and two relays) in a single Olympic Games and the first American to win four gold medals in a single Games since Jesse Owens in 1936.
 (Schollander won several Athlete of the Year awards including from the Associated Press where he outdistanced runner-up Johnny Unitas.)

 Australian swimmer Dawn Fraser won her third consecutive gold medal in the 100 meter freestyle becoming the first woman to win three consecutive gold medals in a single event.
 But for some perspective on how our attention to Olympic swimming has changed I’ll ask if the name Sharon Stouder has any familiarity.
 If not, perhaps a photo will help.

-(From Wikimedia Commons BY Kroon – Dutch National Archives)
+[Photo from Wikimedia Commons – BY Kroon – Dutch National Archives.]

 Still no?
 Strouder was 15 when she competed in Tokyo where she won an individual gold medal in the 100m butterfly, a silver in the women’s 100m freestyle, and a pair of gold medals in the relays.
 Three golds and a silver.
 Not a bad haul for a 15 year old whose name few, if any, of us recall.